scyth/go-webproject/README.md

 It compiles with the latest weekly release of Go, so keep your code up2date!
 I tend to keep it this way until Go v1 comes out in a month or two.

+--- Features

+* text/template package from standard go library is used
+* template caching is in place
+* basic route handling provided by http package
+* external configuration file for app settings

 Installation
 ------------